-6.10 Equality and diversity
+7. Equality and diversity

 In pursuing safeguarding concerns St Wilfrid's will take account of equality and diversity issues.
-St Wilfrid's will strive to ensure that the manner in which concerns are followed through do not inadvertently discriminate against any groups based on their race, disability, gender, age, sexual orientation, religion and belief.
+While acknowledging that the safeguarding of an individual is paramount, St Wilfrid's will strive to ensure that the manner in which concerns are followed through does not inadvertently discriminate against any groups based on their race, disability, gender, age, sexual orientation, religion and belief.